Early Voting Information

 • Voters who, for one of the following reasons, are unable to vote in person on any day of the early-voting period or on Election Day.

-o Confined to a jail or pretrial facility pending disposition of arrest or trial.
+• Confined to jail or pretrial facility pending disposition of arrest or trial.

 To vote absentee:

-o The deadline to return an absentee application is October 28.
+The deadline to return a absentee application is May 31.

-• Vote and return your ballot to the Board of Voter Registration and Elections of Beaufort County office by mail or in person no later than 7:00 p.m. on Election Day.
+The ballot must be returned to the Board of Voter Registration and Elections of Beaufort County office before 7:00 p.m. on Election Day.

 Please contact the office at (843) 255-6900 for additional questions and information.